Water Chemistry Water Chemistry — Why Pool Alkalinity Gets High: 7 Common Causes Explained

 Chemical Interactions That Raise Alkalinity

 Understanding the relationship between pH and alkalinity helps explain sudden increases.
-When pH rises above 7.8, your standard alkalinity test (measuring to pH 4.5 endpoint) captures more carbonate species, showing higher total alkalinity readings even if you haven't added alkaline chemicals.
+When pH rises above 7.8, the carbonate/bicarbonate equilibrium shifts, but your standard alkalinity test (measuring to pH 4.5 endpoint) will show the same total alkalinity reading since it measures the same buffering capacity.

 Calcium hypochlorite shock (cal-hypo) deserves special attention because many pool owners don't realize it raises pH and alkalinity significantly.
-Each pound of 68% cal-hypo per 10,000 gallons increases alkalinity by approximately 8-12 ppm while adding substantial calcium.
+Cal-hypo also nudges alkalinity up while adding substantial calcium.
 Using liquid chlorine (sodium hypochlorite) instead prevents this alkalinity increase.

 Source Water Complications